ricrogz/lxScrabble/README.md

     $ ./lxScrabble
     ```

-To stop the bot, go to the terminal where it is running and press the Escape key.
+To stop the bot, either issue "!disconnect" with an "Owner" nick, or interrupt it with Ctrl-c from the console where it runs.

 # Configuration file options